 If you wish to make a Subject Access Request to:

-You can request this by contacting us as set out in section 14 below.
-You will receive acknowledgement of your request and we will advise you of the timeframe within which you will receive your information pack.
+you can request this by contacting us as set out in section 15 below.
+You will receive acknowledgement of your request.

 You have the right to lodge a complaint with a relevant supervisory authority.

-Further correspondence regarding your request should only be made in writing to the applicable Data Protection Officer as set out in section 14 below.
+Further correspondence regarding your request should only be made in writing to the applicable Chief Privacy Officer as set out in section 15 below.

 You must always provide accurate information and you agree to update it whenever necessary.
 You also agree that, in the absence of any update, we can assume that the information submitted to us is correct, unless we subsequently become aware that it is not correct.

-You can at any time tell us not to send you marketing communications by email by clicking on the unsubscribe link within the marketing emails you receive from us or by contacting us as indicated below (section14).
+You can at any time tell us not to send you marketing communications by email by clicking on the unsubscribe link within the marketing emails you receive from us or by contacting us as indicated below (section 15).

 In any of the situations listed above, we may request that you prove your identity by providing us with a copy of a valid means of identification in order for us to comply with our security obligations and to prevent unauthorised disclosure of personal information.